All Episodes

 You should read the papers today.

-They're already starting to speculate on who the Republican nominee will be, and the the AP is excited to get the name of John McCain out there first.
+And the AP is excited to get the name of John McCain out there first.

-And they're all talking about how this has blown up the unity of the conservative movement, and it is over.
+And they're all talking about how this has blown up the unity of the conservative movement and it is over.

-Gotta take a break right now.
+Got to take a break right now.

 We'll be back.